Skip to main content

 var value = serviceB.GetValue(); // 42

-Use Mock.Get(obj) to retrieve the Mock<T> wrapper for any mock object — auto-mocked return values, or any object created by Mock.Of.
+Use Mock.Get(obj) to retrieve the Mock<T> wrapper for any mock object — auto-mocked return values, or any object created by T.Mock().
 Auto-mocks are cached — calling the same method returns the same mock instance.

 MockRepository